Dental Implants in Skokie, IL

 Before your implant surgery, Dr. Larry Mulvaney will schedule a consultation with you in which he goes over your medical history, current medications, and a list of questions to determine whether you are a candidate for dental implants.

-Will Tooth Implant Surgery Hurt?
+Will Dental Implant Surgery Hurt?

 Before installing your implants, Dr. Larry Mulvaney will apply local anesthesia to the affected area.
 This numbs the gums before implant surgery so you will not feel pain during the procedure.
 For nervous patients, Dr. Larry Mulvaney also offers IV sedation.
 IV sedation induces a state of deep relaxation (also called “twilight sleep”) so that you are not worried during surgery.
 Many patients report that dental implants are actually less painful than wisdom teeth extractions.
 Swelling and slight discomfort may occur after implant surgery, but those can usually be treated with over-the-counter pain medication.